franck34/qjobs/Readme.md

-`qjobs` is a simple and stupid queue job manager for nodejs.
+**`qjobs` is a simple and stupid queue job manager for nodejs.**

 * concurrency limiter
-* dynamic queue (a job can be add while the queue is treated
+* dynamic queue (a job can be add while the queue is treated)
-* events based
+* event based, can be usefull to plug within pub/sub stuffs
 * non blocking (of course), but a job itself can run async code
 * really simple to use
 * really simple to understand

 Example :